-The Warrants will have an exercise price of \$ per share of common stock, which shall not be less than 100% of the public offering price per Unit, will be immediately exercisable and will expire five years from the date of issuance, subject to the Company's right of redemption.
+The Warrants will have an exercise price of \$4.25 per share of common stock, will be immediately exercisable and will expire five years from the date of issuance, subject to the Company's right of redemption.
 Each Warrant is exercisable for one share of common stock, subject to adjustment in the event of stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
 A holder may not exercise any portion of a Warrant to the extent that the holder, together with its affiliates and any other person or entity acting as a group, would own more than 4.99% of our outstanding shares of common stock after exercise, as such ownership percentage is determined in accordance with the terms of the Warrants, except that upon notice from the holder to us, the holder may waive such limitation up to a percentage, not in excess of 9.99%.
 This prospectus also relates to the offering of the common stock issuable upon exercise of the Warrants.
 To better understand the terms of the Warrants, you should carefully read the "Description of Capital Stock" section of this prospectus.
 You should also read the form of Warrant, which is filed as an exhibit to the registration statement that includes this prospectus.